 L66 ChSt 304 Educational Psychology

 A course in psychological concepts relevant to education.
-Organized around four basic issues: how humans think and learn; how children, adolescents, and adults differ in their cognitive and moral development; the sense in which motivation and intention explain why people act as they do; how such key human characteristics as intelligence, motivation, and academic achievement can be measured.
-Prerequisite: sophomore standing.
-Offered fall and spring semester.
+Organized around four basic issues: (1) how humans think and learn; (2) how children, adolescents, and adults differ in their cognitive and moral development; (3) the sense in which motivation and intention explain why people act as they do; and (4) how such key human characteristics as intelligence, motivation, and academic achievement can be measured.
+Offered fall and spring semesters.

 Same as L12 Educ 304